Scholars Online Endorsements

 It has been a few years since I took your AP English class here.
 To this day it remains the most stimulating, insightful, and thrilling course I have taken.
 At the moment I am drafting an opinion piece on Education for our student newspaper.
 While forming it, I realized that your influence on my thinking had not diminished and I remembered being very struck by some of these blog posts.
 Much to my joy and vindication I found one of my crucial points “All your ability to retain information and articulate your viewpoint with eloquence counts as nothing in real understanding which is an intimate and powerful encounter” to be almost exactly paralleled in your statement “True education is a real encounter.”
 So let this be a small token to you that what you have to give is bearing fruit whether you see it or not.

 —Andrew K, written while a sophomore in college.
-Andrew is now pursuing an MA in Philosophy and Theology at Boston College.
+Andrew was pursuing an MA in Philosophy and Theology at Boston College when this was written.